suvambehera/capstone_bigcorp-employees/documentation.md

          GROUP BY e.last_performance_rating, d.dept_name
          ORDER BY total_emp DESC;

-       3) Open Jupyter notebook and create Spark Session instance.
+       3) Open Jupyter notebook and create a local Spark Session instance.
-       4) Use SparkSQL to perform EDA of the same business problems.
+       4) Use SparkSQL to perform EDA for the same business problems.
        5) Perform proper visualisation.

          Please refer to [SparkSQL EDA](https://github.com/suvambehera/capstone_bigcorp-employees/blob/main/SparkSQL/Capstone1_SparkSQL.ipynb)

 5. SparkML Model building
-    a.
-Import all the required libraries in Jupyter Labs
+    1) Import all the required libraries in Jupyter Labs
-    b.
-Data preparation to clean out duplicate and null values.
+    2) Data preparation to clean out duplicate and null values.
-    c.
-Proper formatting of table fields.
+    3) Proper formatting of table fields.
-    d.
-Create categorical and continous features.
+    4) Create categorical and continous features.
-    e.
-Do Encoding on the categorical data and transform the data.
+    5) Do Encoding on the categorical data and transform the data.
-    f.
-Slit the dataset into train and test set.
+    6) Slit the dataset into train and test set.
-    g.
-Perform Logistic Regression and Random Forest Classifier.
+    7) Perform Logistic Regression and Random Forest Classifier.
-    h.
-Compare the result.
+    8) Compare the result.

          Please refer to [SparkML Model](https://github.com/suvambehera/capstone_bigcorp-employees/blob/main/SparkML/capstone1_SparkML.ipynb)